 Undergraduate Repeat Policy

 The Liberty University Undergraduate Repeat Policy is designed to assist undergraduate students in raising their cumulative grade point average by repeating courses in which they previously performed unsatisfactorily and by removing the previous grade from the GPA calculation.
+The Undergraduate Repeat Policy is applied for degree-seeking, special (aka non-degree-seeking), and certificate-seeking students.

 Undergraduate students are subject to the following conditions:

 - There is no limit on the number of different courses or retakes in which the Undergraduate Repeat Policy may be applied.
-However, there may be a limited number of times that Federal Financial Aid will pay for a course taken and passed (grade of D or higher).
+However, there may be a limited number of times that Federal Financial Aid will pay for a course taken and passed (grade of “D” or higher).
 It would be wise to consult with a Financial Aid counselor if there are any questions about this.

 - The Undergraduate Repeat Policy will only be used on Liberty University courses that have been repeated at Liberty University.
-No transfer credit or credit earned through institutional or standardized testing may be used in the Undergraduate Repeat Policy.
+No transfer credit or credit earned though institutional or standardized testing may be used in the Undergraduate Repeat Policy.

 - Activation of the Undergraduate Repeat Policy for a prior semester will not affect the academic standing or dean’s list award for that semester.
 Academic standing or dean’s list in a prior semester can only be changed as a result of an approved grade change.